-When our minds wander, the brain enters its “default network.”
-This system is responsible for daydreaming, reminiscing, and generating different forms of spontaneous thought.
-This includes a process called “mind-popping,” which can be described as a moment when arbitrary words, phrases, or images suddenly appear in one’s head.
-Mind-pops occur when the brain involuntarily recalls a fragment of a subconscious memory.
-The subconscious mind constantly records our everyday experiences and hoards the obscure information, meaning that we possess many more details from these experiences than we are aware of.
-This secret information resurfaces, seeming irrelevant and nonsensical, because it is an indirect link to a trivial memory.
-It is difficult to expunge the mind-pop from consciousness, as the default network’s mode of thinking is not compatible with problem-solving or focus.
+When the mind wanders, the brain then enters into its “default network.”
+This is the system that is responsible for when we reminisce and generate daydreams, or any other kind of spontaneous thought.
+Included in this, is a process called “mind-popping,” which can be described as a moment when arbitrary words, phrases, or images suddenly appear in one’s head.
+Mind-pops occur when the brain involuntarily recalls a fragment of a subconscious memory, which may or may not be easy to consciously recollect.
+The subconscious mind records our everyday experiences and hoards away obscure information, without our knowing.
+When this secret information resurfaces it seems irrelevant and nonsensical, not only because it is an indirect link to some trivial memory, but also because the brain uses word-association to replace language within the mind-pop with similar words, further making it unrecognizable.
+It is difficult to expunge the mind-pop from consciousness, as the default network is not inherently compatible with problem-solving or focus.

 I experience mind-pops in the form of words, during times when I am not actively in thought.
-The language degrades and loses meaning through its journey to consciousness, presenting itself as broken poetry.
-Logic resides in the words, hidden beneath layers, pointing back to my own personal experiences.
-This compelling ambiguity is cemented into photographs through word-association and loose translations, to recreate the filtering and manipulation that mind-pops undergo upon leaving the subconscious.
-This process is narrated by the images being titled with their accredited phrase, the sculptural spaces within them built with precision and constructed specifically for the camera.
-The mind-pop will endure endless processing as it starts off in subconscious memory, arrives in the conscious mind in unrecognizable form, is translated into a photograph, and is then interpreted by other minds.
-Prolonging this filtering emphasizes the large shift that takes place from the start of a mind-pop to its finishing point, and how only part of the brain is aware that this is happening.
+The language points back to my personal experiences, but degrades throughout its journey to consciousness, and disguises itself as broken poetry.
+This compelling ambiguity is cemented into photographs with a loose translation of each mind-pop, to recreate the filtering and manipulation that mind-pops endure upon leaving the subconscious.
+The images are titled with their accredited phrase, and the sculptural spaces within them are built with precision and constructed specifically for the camera.
+To have others filter these words through their own mind not only prolongs the heavy processing that a mind-pop undergoes, but replicates the complex ways that it transforms when first leaving the subconscious.